Integration of Neural Network-Based Symbolic Regression in Deep Learning for Scientific Discovery: Introduction

 Alternative approaches to finding the underlying laws of data have been explored.
 For example, sparsity has been combined with regression techniques and numerically-evaluated derivatives to find partial differential equations (PDEs) that describe dynamical systems \cite{Brunton2016,Rudy2017,Schaeffer2017}.

 There has also been significant work on designing neural network architectures that are either more interpretable or more applicable to scientific exploration.
 Neural networks with unique activation functions that correspond to functions common in science and engineering have been used for finding mathematical expressions that describe datasets \cite{Martius2016,Sahoo2018}.
 A deep learning architecture called the PDE-Net has been proposed to predict the dynamics of spatiotemporal systems and produce interpretable differential operators through constrained convolutional filters \cite{Long2018,Long2018-2}. \cite{Trask2018} propose a neural network module called the Neural Arithmetic Logic Unit (NALU) that introduces inductive biases in deep learning towards arithmetic operations so that the architecture can extrapolate well on certain tasks.
 Neural network-based architectures have also been used to extract relevant and interpretable parameters from dynamical systems and use these parameters to predict the propagation of a similar system \cite{Zheng2018, Lu2019}.
+Additionally, \cite{Chari2019} use symbolic regression as a separate module to discover kinematic equations using parameters extracted from videos of balls under various types of motion.

-Here we present a neural network architecture for symbolic regression that is integrated with other architectures so that it can take advantage of the powerful deep learning techniques while still producing interpretable and generalizable results.
-Sparsity regularization techniques are applied to our symbolic regression neural network to produce simple and interpretable expressions.
-Because this symbolic regression method can be trained through backpropagation, the entire system can be trained end-to-end.
+Here we present a neural network architecture for symbolic regression that is integrated with other deep learning architectures so that it can take advantage of powerful deep learning techniques while still producing interpretable and generalizable results.
+Because this symbolic regression method can be trained through backpropagation, the entire system can be trained end-to-end without requiring multiple steps.